TidalWavesNode/candles_miner_pub/README.md

 time,open,high,low,close

-A TVexport.csv example has been provided that contains 9257 samples of hourly candles.
+A TVexport.csv example has been provided, containing 9,257 samples of hourly candles.
 You can also export this from TradingView or any exchange’s API (e.g., Kraken, Coinbase, Binance, MEXC).

 ### ⚙️ Feature Engineering
 Run the feature generator to add technical features: